Secure Pork Supply Plan

 Surveillance

-Surveillance in the KS SPS Plan is the ability to demonstrate a lack of evidence of an FAD infection in order to request a movement permit.
+Surveillance in the SPS Plan is the ability to demonstrate a lack of evidence of an FAD infection in order to request a movement permit.
 Other producers, and those managing the disease outbreak, want some assurances that the swine are not infected and able to spread FAD.

 Training

-Participants in the Kansas Secure Pork Supply Plan project are required to train employees on general disease reporting, biosecurity principles and practices, and FAD surveillance.
+Participants in the Secure Pork Supply Plan project are required to train employees on general disease reporting, biosecurity principles and practices, and FAD surveillance.
 Employees must be trained upon hire and then on an annual basis.
 Training records must be maintained by the operation to be eligible for official plan participation and potential emergency animal movement permits.

 Training Resources